14 tennis players, including Serena Williams, Naomi Osaka, Billie Jean King and Arthur Ashe, who have taken a stand on social issues

-Less than a year after her breakthrough as a professional, the immensely popular 16-year-old is already aware of the importance of being more than just a tennis player.
-Last week she made a promise to always use her platform to do good.
-Here is her powerful response to this week’s events in Minnesota.
+Less than a year after her breakthrough as a professional, the immensely popular 16-year-old stepped up to the fore during the Black Lives Matter movement.
+Here is her powerful video in response to the events in Minnesota.

 The two-time Grand Slam champion recently became the highest-paid female in history.
 Clearly she is more than a money machine.
-This weekend Osaka has spoken out against racism and even posted pictures taken at protests in Minneapolis.
+Osaka has spoken out against racism and even posted pictures taken at protests in Minneapolis.
 She also wore a mask with the names of victims of police brutality during her run to the 2022 US Open title to bring awareness to the issue.